EuclidProtocol/docs/docs/Euclid Smart Contracts/CosmWasm/overview.md

 ### CrossChainUserWithLimit

 Struct that defines a user address and limit on a specified chain.
-Used to define the amount of funds an address on a specific chain should receive.
+Used to define the amount and type of funds an address on a specific chain should receive.

 <Tabs tabs={[
 {